emilianobovetti/stateless-maybe-js/DESIGN.md

 };
 ```

-The library guarantees us that `aMaybe.map(fn)` and I think this is a great feature because we can look at that expression without knowing anything about `fn` and tell that expression is still a `Maybe`.
+The library guarantees us that the value of an expression like `aMaybe.map(fn)` is a `Maybe` regardless of what `fn` returns.
+We can look at that expression without knowing anything about `fn` and tell it's still a `Maybe`.

 Anyway to create a `new Maybe.Nothing()` every time a `Nothing` instance is needed is a waste.
 Performance isn't one of the design goals, but there is no point in create a lot of identical object.